tdemerdzhieva/AI_security_research/README.md

 - **01-Prompt Injection Attacks** - Core prompt manipulation techniques
 - **02-LLM Output Attacks** - LLM output vulnerabilities resulting from improper handling of LLM outputs and insecure LLM applications
 - **03-AI Data Attacks** - Manipulating the data the model learns from or the stored model artifact itself
-- **04-Web & System Attacks on LLM Apps** - Attacking the systems and infrastructure around the LLM, including insecure integrations, data storage, deployment code, and vulnerable dependencies
+- **04-Web & System Attacks on LLM Apps** - Vulnerabilities in application infrastructure, deployment, plugins, and dependencies
-In progress...

 ---